facebookresearch/hydra/plugins/examples/example_configsource/README.md

 `file://` (which provides access to configs in the file system) and `pkg://` (which provides access to configs installed with a Python package)

-This plugin provides access to configs stored in a simple in-memory data structure.
+This plugin provides access to configs stored in a simple in-memory data structure via scheme example://.
+ConfigSource plugins are typically used in conjunction with Search Path Plugins that are responsible for adding concrete elements to the search path.